 Korean “Ulzzang” and Harajuku fashion played its final role in seasoning grunge looks with cuteness and pastel flavor.

-Basically, Pastel Goth is a combination of traditional goth clothes and culture with cute pastel colors to create an image of a kawaii cutesy who can easily suck all the life out of you.
+Basically, Pastel Goth is a combination of traditional goth clothes and culture, aesthetic EGirl clothes, and cute pastel colors to create an image of a kawaii cutesy who can easily suck all the life out of you.
 Blend of dark rituals and cuddles.

 Pastel Goth look was quickly accepted by alternative internet scene and nowadays you can find a lot of bloggers and Instagram fashionistas looking “Cute but Deadly”